 Any person, not being a person authorised by any other law to act in the engagement of seamen, who acts as an employment agent in placing any other person in employment as a member of the crew of a vessel engaged in maritime navigation, commits an offence.

+9A.
+Commissioner

+(1) The Minister is required, by notice published in the Gazette, to designate a person who is an executive officer of the Department as the Commissioner for the purposes of this Act.

+(2) The Commissioner may be referred to by a title specified by the Minister by notice published in the Gazette.

+(3) In this section —

+“executive officer” has the meaning given by section 3(1) of the Public Sector Management Act 1994.

+[Section 9A inserted by No. 28 of 2006 s.
+93.]

 10. Administrative arrangements

 (1) Subject to any specific or general direction given by the Minister, this Act shall be administered by the Commissioner.